giellalt/lang-krl/README.md

 __NB!!__ Note that the nightly / CI/CD installation packages are not tested for language quality, and might contain regressions and errors.

-This directory contains source files for the Karelian language morphology and dictionary.
+This directory contains source files for the Viena Karelian language morphology and dictionary.
 The data and implementation are licenced under GNU GPLv3 licence also detailed in the [LICENSE](https://github.com/giellalt/lang-krl/blob/main/LICENSE).
 The